Presentation: Patient with microcytic anaemia with normal ferritin

 - Mediterranean, Arabic, Asian or African ancestry (although haemoglobinopathies can occur in all ethnic groups);

-- family history of haemoglobinopathy; and
+- family history of haemoglobinopathy; or

 - persistent microcytic anaemia with normal ferritin and iron studies.